VoxDon3/N-K-S-3-in-one.elf/README.md

-Three payloads in one Nano DNS kstuf shadowmountplus Three in one: nano dns, .kstuf, .shadowmountplus.
-To make injection easier.
+Three-in-one: nano dns, .kstuf, .shadowmountplus.
+To make injection easier for the PS5.